Anthropology

 Typical employers

-You may choose to become an anthropologist, either as an academic or a researcher but only a tiny proportion of graduates take that route.
-Instead you could consider a career that builds directly on anthropology, including social policy and teaching or working for development/overseas agencies or non-governmental organisations (NGOs).
+You may choose to become an anthropologist, either as an academic or a researcher, but only a tiny proportion of graduates take that route.
+A more common option is to build a career directly on your anthropology knowledge and transferable skills.
+For example, you could work in social policy or teaching or for a development/overseas agency or non-governmental organisation (NGOs).

 A high proportion of anthropology graduates work in the public and not-for-profit sectors, all branches of the Civil Service, local government, charities, central government bodies, universities, international organisations, such as the United Nations (UN), museums and voluntary organisations.